 What’s the most complex part of a content audit?

-The most challenging part about conducting a content audit in the business sector is knowing what criteria must be used when evaluating all of your copy and images.
+The most challenging part about conducting a content audit in the business sector is knowing what criteria must be used when evaluating your copy and images.
 There are many things to consider, including information that’s not common knowledge for an outsider.

 Questions you might ask yourself before conducting a content audit may include: